d3fau7t/tailpine/README.md

 To contribute please follow these steps:

+**Open an issue**
+1. Go to issue tab and open a new one.
+2. Describe briefly and concise what is the issue about.
+3. (optional) If it's a bug related issue, please include the steps to reproduce it.
+4. Describe what's the expected behavior or how it should be working properly.
+5. If it's applicable, please add screenshots to your issue.
+6. Add the corresponding label for your issue.

+**Open a pull request**
 1. Clone this repo into your GitHub account.
 2. Make your changes.
 3. Commit your changes with good commit messages.